 Continue until all the peel is removed from your desired amount of ginger.

 Surprisingly, that tough-looking skin is relatively thin and comes off easily with any old spoon.
-Not only does this method help you get the most out of a unique ingredient, it's also a lot safer and produces less waste.
+Not only does this method help you get the most out of a unique ingredient, but it's also a lot safer and produces less waste.